Pouteria caimito: Aroma and volatile compounds

-Mature abiu trees produce 100 to 1000 fruits each year.
-These have a pale, translucent pulp of a custard consistency that is easily scooped out with a spoon; also, a few bits of tougher gel may be found.
-The seeds are easily removed and are covered with a thin layer of adherent pulp.
+Mature abiu trees produce 100 to 1,000 fruits each year.
+They measure 3–9 cm across, vary from round to oval, and are pointed at the distal end.
+When ripe, they have smooth, bright yellow skin.
+Inside is a pale, translucent pulp of a custard consistency that is easily scooped out with a spoon; also, a few bits of tougher gel may be found.
+The fruits have one to four ovate seeds, which are easily removed and are covered with a thin layer of adherent pulp.
 The fruit has a sweet, mild taste, which may have a hint of pineapple, but is best described as reminiscent of caramel flan.
 It is often used in ice cream or eaten out of hand.

 Unripe fruits contain a gummy and unpalatable latex that hardens upon exposure to air.
 The skin of the ripe fruit is a pale yellow color with a leathery texture and residual latex.
 Because mature fruits continue to ripen when picked, the harvest can be timed to allow for transportation to market.
 However, this period may be as short as five days.
 Maturation can be recognized by the pale green-to-yellow color break and the ripe fruit can be identified by its yellow coloration and a slight softness.